savantcare/patientfile/docs/tech/why.md

 #### B1.
 Benefits from eco-system

-1. **Temporal DB**: No need to maintain created and discontinued on related fields.
+1. **Temporal DB**: No need to maintain [created and discontinued related fields](https://element.eleme.io/#/en-US/component).
 Each table 8 fields are replaced with 3 fields.

 2. **ORM**: On server side interaction with DB is through ORM [sequelize](https://sequelize.org/).